Come and see our new garden!

 That’s about all I feel comfortable with.
-I have some hybrid carrots that could be ready in 55 days but I don’t want to chance it.
-I’m extremely thankful and blessed that our new place has a good sized REAL greenhouse so I can sow late season greens and some root crops to harvest in the fall and winter.
+I have some hybrid carrots that could be ready in 55 days but I don’t want to change it.
+I’m extremely thankful and blessed that our new place has a good-sized REAL greenhouse so I can sow late season greens and some root crops to harvest in the fall and winter.

 Have you ever had to move mid-gardening season?